ignamv/ngspyce/README.md

     make
     sudo make install

+On OSX, libngspice can be installed with brew.
+Note that the ngspice package does not supply the required shared libraries.

 On Windows, it currently assumes that `ngspice.dll` is installed in `C:\Spice\bin_dll` (32-bit Python) or `C:\Spice64\bin_dll` (64-bit Python).
 Go to [Ngspice Download](http://ngspice.sourceforge.net/download.html) and